induktio/thinker/Details.md

 For the most part, Thinker uses the same production bonuses as the vanilla difficulty levels would grant the AI normally.
 There should be no extra resources received by the AI unless this is chosen in the configuration file.
 The main goal is to make the AI play better given any game config options, so generally the mod will not attempt to adjust most vanilla game design choices.

 **For a mostly exhaustive list of all features provided by this mod, refer to both this file and `thinker.ini`.** Enabling Thinker Mod will affect many AI behaviors and also introduce some new game mechanics into Alpha Centauri.
 Generally most of the new features in the mod will have their own specific config options to choose either vanilla or modded behavior.
-Items listed under "Other patches included" and "Scient's Patch" in this file are an exception to this, since they will always be applied regardless of config options unless mentioned otherwise.
+Items listed under "Other patches included" and "Scient's Patch" in this file will always be applied unless there is a config option available to toggle them.

 Thinker does not have any special save game format, so it's possible to open an old save and have the factions switch to the new AI and vice-versa.
 None of the `thinker.ini` config options are preserved in the save game either, but the units or resources spawned at the game start will remain.